grafana/grafana/docs/sources/enterprise/saml.md

 # SAML authentication

-SAML authentication integration allows your Grafana users to log in by using an external SAML Identity Provider (IdP).
+SAML authentication integration allows your Grafana users to log in by using an external SAML 2.0 Identity Provider (IdP).
 To enable this, Grafana becomes a Service Provider (SP) in the authentication flow, interacting with the IdP to exchange user information.

 The SAML single-sign-on (SSO) standard is varied and flexible.
 Our implementation contains the subset of features needed to provide a smooth authentication experience into Grafana.

-> Only available in Grafana Enterprise v6.3+.
+> Available in Grafana Enterprise v6.3+.
 If you encounter any problems with our implementation, please don't hesitate to contact us.

 ## Supported SAML

-Grafana supports the following SAML integrations.
+Grafana supports the following SAML 2.0 bindings:

 * From the Service Provider (SP) to the Identity Provider (IdP):
   - `HTTP-POST` binding